LimeHero/RepresentationStability/README.md

 ## Integer Methods

 Defines the ```Partition``` class which stores a partition of $n$ as a non-decreasing list of positive integers whose sum is equal to $n$.
-We implement a simple hash function for memoization by partitions.
+We implement a simple hash function for memoization.
 Defines the ```BigRational``` class which handles rational number arithmetic and stores the numerator and denominator as [BigIntegers](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.biginteger?view=net-8.0) to avoid overflow errors.

 ## Polynomials